tock/tock/doc/reference/trd104-syscalls.md

 buffers may therefore have arbitrary addresses.
 If the passed buffer is not complete within the calling process's writeable address space, the kernel MUST return a failure result with an error code of `INVALID`.
+The buffer number specifies which buffer this is.
+A driver may support multiple allowed buffers.

+The return variants for Read-Write Allow system calls are `Failure with 2 u32` and `Success with 2 u32`.
+In both cases, `Argument 0` contains an address and `Argument 1` contains a length.
+When a driver implementing the Read-Write Allow system call returns a failure result, it MUST return the same address and length as those that were passed in the call.
+When a driver implementing the Read-Write Allow system call returns a success result, the returned address and length MUST be those that were passed in the previous call, unless this is the first call.
+On the first successful invocation of a particular Read-Write Allow system call, an driver implementation MUST return address 0 and size 0.

+The standard access model for allowed buffers is that userspace does not read or write a buffer that has been allowed: access to the memory is intended to be exclusive either to userspace or to the kernel.
+To regain access to a passed buffer B, the process calls the same Read-Write Allow system call again.
+If this call returns a success result, the result contains buffer B. The process can call with a zero-length buffer if it wishes to pass no memory to the kernel.
+Once a buffer has been returned to userspace as part of a Read-Write Allow system call, it is guaranteed for the kernel to no longer have access to the described memory region, unless it is currently shared with the kernel as part of the passed in buffer or another Allow mechanism.

 Note that buffers held by the kernel are still considered part of a process address space, even if conceptually the process should not